ktaneishi/theano-rnn/README.md

-# Demonstration of Recurrent Neural Network implemented with Theano
+# Demonstration of Recurrent Neural Network in Theano

 ## Dependencies